AXN3D/openshift-admin-phase1/README.md

-\# OpenShift Admin – Phase 1
+# OpenShift Admin – Phase 1: Platform Fundamentals

+## Overview
-Learning Kubernetes and OpenShift administration using OpenShift Sandbox.
+This project demonstrates hands-on OpenShift administration by deploying and operating a multi-tier application on OpenShift Sandbox.

+The focus is on **platform operations and troubleshooting**, not CI/CD or DevOps tooling.

 \## First OpenShift Resource